-Domestic violence is violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child, by a person who is or has cohabitated with the victim, as a spouse or intimate partner, by person similarly situated to a spouse under the law of the state where the violence occurred, and by any other person against an adult or youth victim who is protected from that person's acts under the laws of the state where the violence occurred.
+Intimate Partner Violence, also referred to as domestic violence or dating violence, means violence committed against a person who is a spouse or former spouse, a cohabitant or former cohabitant, a person with whom they have a child, or with whom they have a previous or current dating, romantic, intimate, sexual relationship or has cohabitated with the victim, as a spouse or intimate partner, by person similarly situated to a spouse under the law of the state where the violence occurred, and by any other person against an adult or youth victim who is protected from that person's acts under the laws of the state where the violence occurred.

-Stalking is a course of conduct directed at an individual that would cause a reasonable person to fear for his or safety or the safety of others, or suffer substantial emotional distress.
+Stalking is a course of conduct directed at an individual that would cause a reasonable person to fear for his safety or the safety of others, or suffer substantial emotional distress.
 Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person or interferes with the person's property.
 Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim.
 Stalking that is sex or gender-based should be reported and will be handled pursuant to this policy and applicable procedures.
 Stalking that is not sex or gender-based is covered by the Violence Prevention policy and should be reported to Security at campus or the Protective Services Division at JPL and will be handled pursuant to that policy.
+The following are examples of conduct that depending on the frequency and severity may constitute stalking: